These videos, shot in and around Raleigh, NC, document demonstrations against climate change, racial injustice and war.

-Hear women talk about why they are attending the 2020 Women’s March.
-Enjoy music and speeches from Indivisible group “Tuesdays with Tillis” at their weekly protest against President Trump and North Carolina Senator Thom Tillis.
+Hear women talk about why they are attending the 2020 Women’s March in Raleigh.
+Hear music and speeches from the Indivisible group “Tuesdays with Tillis” at their weekly protest against President Trump and North Carolina Senator Thom Tillis.

-View the 14th annual Moral March on Raleigh and listen to activists speak about what the gathering means to them.
-Witness angry denunciations of Trump’s aggression against Iran.
+Watch the 14th annual Moral March on Raleigh and listen to activists speak about what the gathering means to them.
 See climate activists hold a wake for the earth and advocate for the Green New Deal.

 2019 Climate Strike Rally—Raleigh, NC